Wilhelm's Portland Memorial Funeral Home: History

 Wilhelm's Portland Memorial Funeral Home was originally established as the Portland Crematorium on April 24, 1901, in response to the demand for crematory services in the Portland area.
 The Spanish Mission Revival-style mausoleum was built between 1900 and 1901, featuring whitewashed stucco walls, a tile roof, and mosaic tile doors.
-Frank Gibson, the secretary of the San Francisco Cremation Company, served as the first superintendent and manage of the crematory.
+Frank Gibson, the secretary of the San Francisco Cremation Company, served as the first superintendent and manager of the crematory.
 At the time of its opening, charges for cremation were $45, and $25 for children under the age of twelve.
 Upon its opening, the Portland Railway, Light and Power Company operated a funeral car that could accommodate a casket as well as sitting benches for grieving family members.

 In subsequent decades, the crematorium expanded into a full-fledged mausoleum.
 Connected by vault-lined hallways, staircases, and elevators, the mausoleum faces the Willamette River and Oaks Bottom swamp, is eight stories in height, and contains over 5 mi of hallways.
 The mausoleum features numerous marble fronts on crypts which originate from quarries in Italy, while a variety of statues and other religious sculptures throughout were made by the Italian Tavarelli Studios.
 One of the central statuaries in the mausoleum is a replica of Michelangelo's La Pietà.
 Stained glass crafted by the Povey Brothers is incorporated throughout.

 The original crematorium building is the Rose Chamber, grouped with several rooms below it, also named after flowers: the Lily, Daisy, Tulip, and Carnation Rooms.
 Various wings throughout the mausoleum take their names from religious figures as well as U.S. presidents.